 Another small 2017 clinical study found drinking hibiscus lowered triglyceride levels in the blood.

 Also, a 2013 review noted hibiscus tea had a “favorable influence on lipid profiles including reduced total cholesterol, LDL-C (bad cholesterol), triglycerides, as well as increased HDL-C (good cholesterol).”
-The anthocyanins in the tea are believed to be the cause of these benefits.
+The antioxidant anthocyanins are believed to be the cause of these hibiscus tea benefits.

 3. It reduces blood pressure